Type 3C diabetes (secondary diabetes)

 Type 3c Diabetes (or Pancreatogenic Diabetes) can develop when the pancreas stops producing enough of the hormone called insulin.
 This can happen due to an illness or condition that affects or damages the pancreas.
 It can also occur if you have had surgery on your pancreas or if it is removed.
 When there isn’t enough insulin in the body, the blood glucose levels begin to rise above the average level, and if left untreated, this can lead to complications.

-Diagnosis and management of type 3c diabetes can be challenging, partly due to a lack of awareness.
-But remember, we know that type 3c is linked to problems with the pancreas.
+Diagnosis and management of Type 3c Diabetes can be challenging, partly due to a lack of awareness.
+But remember, it is known that Type 3c is linked to problems with the pancreas.
 So, you can ask your doctor to check for type 3c if you’ve had pancreatic issues and you can explain your reasons why.

-Researchers have identified criteria for diagnosing type 3c diabetes, including the poor function of the pancreas, damage that is visible on imaging scans (such as CT) or removal of the pancreas.
+Researchers have identified criteria for diagnosing Type 3c Diabetes, including the poor function of the pancreas, damage that is visible on imaging scans (such as CT) or removal of the pancreas.
 Diagnosis also requires the ruling out of other types of diabetes, so doctors may look for autoimmune markers for Type 1 Diabetes using a blood test.
 Giving doctors a thorough medical history may help them to diagnose the condition.
-We know that type 3c diabetes is linked to problems with the pancreas, so you can ask your doctor to check for this if you have had pancreatic issues.

 The signs to look out for can include: